-The 2010 season included wins over bowl teams Georgia Tech, Maryland, and N.C.
-State.
-The Wolfpack were ranked #23 in the nation and were leading the ACC in scoring.
-But the Clemson defense held N.C.
-State to just one touchdown and 13 points.
+The 2010 season included wins over bowl teams Georgia Tech, Maryland and NC State.
+NC State was ranked No. 23 in the nation and was leading the ACC in scoring.
+But the defense held NC State and Russell Wilson to just one touchdown and 13 points.
 The team excelled defensively in 2010 and was 13th in the nation in scoring defense and in the top 25 in both total defense and passing defense.

 C.J.
-Spiller was a unanimous first-team All-American in Swinney's first year, and defensive end Da’Quan Bowers duplicated the feat on the defensive side of the ball.
-Bowers won the 2010 Bronko Nagurski Award as the nation’s top defensive player, and he received the Ted Hendricks Award as the country’s top defensive end.
+Spiller was a unanimous first-team All-American in 2009 and Da’Quan Bowers duplicated the feat on the defense a year later.
+Bowers won the 2010 Bronko Nagurski Award as the nation’s top defensive player and he received the Ted Hendricks Award as the country’s top defensive end.
 He was also a finalist for the Bednarik Award and Lombardi Award.
 He led the nation in sacks (15.5) and tied for the national lead in tackles for loss (26).

 Bowers was one of four First-Team All-ACC players in 2010, as he joined Jarvis Jenkins (DT) and DeAndre McDaniel (S) on defense and Chris Hairston (OT) on offense.
 Clemson and Maryland tied for the most First-Team All-ACC selections.

-Swinney’s first season included a six-game winning streak at midseason, a streak that saw the Tigers score at least 34 points in every game, a first in school history.
-During that stretch, the Tigers defeated #8 Miami (FL) on the road.
-The 40-37 overtime victory tied for the highest-ranked team Clemson has defeated on the road in school history.
+Swinney’s first season included a six-game winning streak at midseason, a streak that saw the Tigers score 34+ points in every contest, a first in school history.
+During that stretch, the Tigers defeated No. 8 Miami (Fla.) on the road.
+The 40-37 overtime victory tied for the highest-ranked team Clemson has defeated on the road in history.

 That was the second of six straight wins, the longest winning streak for the Clemson program in four years.
-The streak also included a 40-24 win over Florida State and Bobby Bowden, the Hall of Fame coach who is second in victories in FBS history.
-The winning streak brought Clemson to a #15 national ranking in the AP poll after the ACC Atlantic Division clinching victory over Virginia on November 21.
+The streak also included a 40-24 win over Florida State and Bobby Bowden, the Hall of Fame coach who is first in victories in FBS history.
+The winning streak brought Clemson to a No. 15 national ranking in the AP poll after the ACC Atlantic Division clinching victory over Virginia on Nov.
+21.

-The Tigers had success on offense, defense, and special teams during the 2009 season.
+The Tigers had success on offense, defense and special teams during the 2009 season.
 They were 28th in the nation and third in the ACC in scoring offense (31.1), while the defense was 20th in total defense (314.3) and seventh in pass defense (162.8).
-Clemson finished in a tie for fifth in the country in interceptions (21) as well.
+Clemson tied for fifth in the country in interceptions (21) as well.

 Clemson added a school-record six kick returns for touchdowns in 2009, four on kickoff returns and two on punt returns.